 On the site, landscape architect Cynthia Rice and civil engineers McKim & Creed provided porous paving, a bio-mediation pond and native, site-specific plants that merge into the nearby forest.
 Rainwater is collected, then filtered through bio-retention pumps before it’s returned to the creek.

 That’s all a far cry from what once inhabited the scarred site in one of the city’s most disadvantaged areas.

-“It was unbelievable what we found underground,” Frank said.
+“It was unbelievable what we found underground,” Harmon said.
 “There were old cars that had to be pulled out.
 It was effectively a brownfield.”

 In the first phase of the project, Frank and project manager Erin Sterling raised a 7,000-square-foot, 200-foot-long, cedar-clad structure up on treated pine stilts, four to six feet above ground.
 Then, on what he calls the longest back porch in the South, a yellow pine “learning rail” leans into the nearby woods for teachable moments.

 “That’s the most important part, in my opinion,” the architect said.
 “The center is very popular with school groups, and for sustainable design conferences.
 It’s meant to promote learning in nature.”